Mortgage

 Content was accurate at the time of publication.

-FHA closing costs are fees that are charged when you take out an FHA loan.
-You’ll pay many of the same types of fees charged on other home loan types, including credit report fees, underwriting costs and home appraisal fees.
+FHA closing costs are fees you must pay when you take out an FHA loan.
+Many of these costs, including credit report fees, underwriting costs and home appraisal fees, are common among other home loan types.

 FHA upfront mortgage insurance premium